ss1611/CS220-AU-portfolio-1/index.md

 Hello!
 My name is Lucas Schoedel, or just Lucas.

 I am a Student.
-Besides being interested in philosophy, religion and politics, I have also been studying psychoanalysis at the University of Essex, Colchester.
+Besides being interested in philosophy, religion and politics, I am currently studying psychoanalysis at the University of Essex, Colchester.
 I am from Germany although I have lived in the UK since 2013.

 <br>